ysndr/MSc-Thesis/chapter/background.md

 }
 ```

-Similarly, tools like Terraform[@terraform], or Chef[@chef] use their own DSLs and integrate with most major cloud providers.
+Similarly, tools like Terraform[@jamesturnbullTerraformBook2016], or Chef[@taylorLearningChef2014] use their own DSLs and integrate with most major cloud providers.
 The popularity of these products^[https://trends.google.com/trends/explore?date=2012-01-01%202022-01-01&q=%2Fg%2F11g6bg27fp,CloudFormation], beyond all, highlights the importance of expressive configuration formats and their industry value.

 Finally, descriptive data formats for cloud configurations allow mitigating security risks through static analysis.
-Yet, as recently as spring 2020 and still more than a year later dossiers of Palo Alto Networks' security department Unit 42 [@pa2020H1, ps2021H2] show that a majority of public projects uses insecure configurations.
+Yet, as recently as Fall 2021 dossiers of Palo Alto Networks' security department Unit 42 [@unit42HighlightsUnit422021] show that a majority of public projects use insecure configurations.
-This suggests that techniques[@aws-cloud-formation-security-tests] to automatically check templates are not actively employed, and points out the importance of evaluated configuration languages which can implement passive approaches to security analysis.
+This suggests that techniques[@tzvetkovIntegratingAWSCloudFormation2020] to automatically check templates are not actively employed, and points out the importance of evaluated configuration languages which can implement passive approaches to security analysis.

 ### Nickel

-The Nickel[@nickel] language is a configuration programming language as defined in  [@sec:configuration-programming-languages] with the aims of providing composable, verifiable and validatable configuration files.
+The Nickel[@Nickel2022] language is a configuration programming language as defined in  [@sec:configuration-programming-languages] with the aims of providing composable, verifiable and validatable configuration files.
 Nickel implements a pure functional language with JSON-like data types and turing-complete lambda calculus.
-The language draws inspiration from existing projects such as Cue [@cue], Dhall [@Dhall] and most importantly Nix [@nix].
+The language draws inspiration from existing projects such as Cue [@CUE], Dhall [@DhallConfigurationLanguage] and most importantly Nix [@Nix2022].
 However, Nickel sets itself apart from the existing projects by combining and advancing their strengths.
-The language addresses concerns drawn from the experiences with Nix which employs a sophisticated modules system [@nixos-modules] to provide type-safe, composed (system) configuration files.
+The language addresses concerns drawn from the experiences with Nix which employs a sophisticated modules system to provide type-safe, composed (system) configuration files.
 Nickel implements gradual type annotations, with runtime checked contracts to ensure even complex configurations remain correct.
 Additionally, considering record merging on a language level facilitates modularization and composition of configurations.